Admission to WMU is determined on an individual basis. Applications are reviewed using a combination of these key factors:

 - Trend of grades

-The average WMU freshman has a 3.41 cumulative high school GPA on a 4-point scale and a 23 ACT or 1070 old SAT/1140 redesigned SAT composite score.
-However, these numbers should not be viewed as minimum requirements.
-Students with scores both above and below these averages are considered for admission.
+The average WMU freshman has a 3.4 cumulative high school GPA on a 4-point scale with a composite score of 23 on the ACT or an 1090 on the SAT.
+These numbers, however, should not be viewed as minimum requirements.

 When reviewing a student’s trend of grades, a positive trend from freshman year through the time of application shows potential for success at the college level.
 Good academic performance during senior year is the bridge to a successful first year at WMU.
 Final high school transcripts are required and will be reviewed to confirm admission.